Homemade Peppermint PattiesJump to Recipe

 I know the rules: Heat it slowly over indirect heat so it doesn’t get too hot and seize up.

-Well, I screwed it up for these guys.
+Well, I screwed it up for these guys the first time I made them.
 I put my chocolate on the double boiler and then walked away and did something else for like 10 minutes.
 OOPS.
 My chocolate was a hard seized ball of uselessness when I returned.

 I should’ve taken a picture of it, but was too busy cursing.